graalvm/simplelanguage/README.md

 A simple language built using Truffle for the GraalVM.

-Fork this repository to begin your own Truffle language.
+This repository is licensed under the permissive UPL licence.
+Fork it to begin your own Truffle language.

 ## Compiling